Bordered Floer homology for manifolds with torus boundary via immersed curves: Applications

-where $p$ and $q$ and $r$ and $s$ have the same sign, while $p$ and $r$ and $q$ and $s$ have opposite signs.
+so that $p$ and $r$ have opposite signs and $q$ and $s$ have opposite signs.
 Additionally, note that $\det(h)=ps-qr=-1$ since $h$ reverses orientation.
 Without loss of generality, we may assume that $r>0$; one checks that there are no matrices with $r=1,2$ satisfying this list of constraints.

 When $r=3,4$ the only possible matrices are $\left(\begin{smallmatrix} 2 & 3\\ -1& -2\end{smallmatrix} \right)$, $\left(\begin{smallmatrix} 3 & 4\\ -2& -3\end{smallmatrix} \right)$.
 However a homeomorphism of the form $\left(\begin{smallmatrix} r-1 & r\\ 2-r& 1-r\end{smallmatrix} \right)$ is always ruled out since $h(1,1)=(1,1)$ in this case (so a boundary L-space slope is not mapped to an interior L-space slope, as required).
 The same argument applies in the case $r=6$